About Magnetic Map

 Magnetic map allows for automatic alignment and rotation of chosen types of objects placed on the map.
 Its purpose is to ease the positioning of objects on the game boards and cards.

-When a user drag-and-drops an object above the magnetic map cell, this object is automatically placed into the centre of the magnetic cell.
+When a user drag-and-drops an object above the magnetic map cell, this object is automatically placed into the center of the magnetic cell.

 Features of the magnetic map: